-Prerequisites: SOCI 3190, SOCI 3200.
-Involves the application of knowledge gained in SOCI 3190 and SOCI 3200 to specific topics within sociological practice.
-These will include but are not limited to the following: Social Gerontology, Child Welfare, Mental Health, Community Development, and Nonprofit Organizations.
-Must be taken twice with different topics.
+Prerequisite: SOCI 1101 or SOCI 1160.
+The application of sociological knowledge to specific topics within sociological practice.
+These will include but are not limited to the following: social gerontology, child welfare, mental health and substance abuse, community development, and nonprofit organizations.
+May be taken concurrently with SOCI 4800.
+May be repeated for credit with different topics.